Wine, Dine and Electric Bike in Burgundy

 -

 This self-guided tour is offered as a 5- or 6-night itinerary.
-The standard tour is 5 nights, please see the itinerary of the 6-night tour below.
+The standard tour is 5 nights, but please see the itinerary of the 6-night tour below.

 Day 1: Arrival in Beaune

 Welcome to Beaune, the wine capital of the Burgundy region.
 The town is surrounded by some of the most prestigious vineyards in the world, producing renowned wines such as Beaune Premier Cru and Pommard.
-Our local representative will meet you, deliver the rental bike (electric or touring, you decide), and provide an overview of the tour.
+Our local representative will meet you, deliver the rental bike (electric or touring - you decide), and provide an overview of the tour.
 You will receive all the essential documents for your journey—road books, maps, and more, ensuring a seamless start to your adventure.
 For those of you who choose the guided option, your guide will accompany you throughout your cycling days ahead.Day 2: Beaune - Côte Chalonnaise - St Jean de Trézy (34 miles/55 km)

 The enchanting vines' way introduces the days ahead, through famed wine villages like Pommard, Volnay, Meursault, and Chassagne-Montrachet.
 This area is part of the Côte de Beaune, a Burgundy sub-region celebrated for producing exceptional Pinot Noir and Chardonnay wines.As you approach Santenay, the route transitions from the charm of rolling hills and vineyards to the flat, well-maintained path that hugs the banks of the Canal du Centre.
 The path is flanked by old towpaths and shaded by trees, combining the sheer joy of cycling with the serenity of the water.